opendataphilly/Open-Data-Catalog/README.md

 We installed gunicorn as part of the installation process.
 All you need to do now is start it:

         gunicorn_django

+# Customizing your installation

+## Settings

+You should read OpenDataCatalog/local_settings.py for a list of configurable values, such as TWITTER_USER and SITE_ROOT.
+Feel free to play with these settings as much as you want.

+## Style

+In local_settings.py you should specify a LOCAL_TEMPLATE_DIR that is the full path to your template location.
+As you want to change the style, you copy files out of OpenDataCatalog/templates and into your local overly directory and make the changes there.
+That way you can keep your repository in sync with the upstream more easily while still maintaining your own style.

 # Deploy to Heroku